mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.0.2 - 9-6-19 =
+* Fixed: an issue with incorrect backups count number in the Client Reports system
+* Fixed: multiple cosmetic issues
+* Fixed: multiple typos
+* Fixed: an issue with short appearance for feedback message after reconnecting site
+* Fixed: an issue with displaying the Screen Options button in wrong screens
+* Added: the ability to disable update confirmations only for single updates
+* Added: the option to show sites favicons
+* Added: warning and button to the header element if any updates detected on the MainWP Dashboard site
+* Added: groups info in the Site Info widget
+* Added: individual site info about abandoned plugins and themes
+* Updated: Connection status widget view saves the last selection

 = 4.0.1 - 9-3-19 =
 * Fixed: an issue with incorrect plugin info links